-Plan this in advance, and figure out how much it will cost – then multiply that by how long you might be spending in Oz – you may find you want to reconsider the “flog it” option!
+Plan this in advance, and figure out how much it will cost – then multiply that by how long you might be spending in Australia – you may find you want to reconsider the “flog it” option!

 There are many companies around the UK who can help with self-storage – using a search engine will help you find those nearby.
 If you go ahead with this options, here’s a really handy article by Britannia Harrison and Rowley – tips for using self-storage.

 Finally, of course, you need to figure out which stuff you’ll take with you.
-There will be various small bits that you want to take, English chocolate, plenty of underwear (it’s surprisingly expensive in Oz) and any home comforts.
+There will be various small bits that you want to take, English chocolate, plenty of underwear (it’s surprisingly expensive in Australia) and any home comforts.
 But you also need to figure out whether you need to take any bigger stuff.

 If you have more than a big suitcase worth of stuff it may well be cheaper and easier to get it shipped out later.